Whitelist IP addresses in Gmail

 As a G Suite administrator, you can help ensure that messages received from specific sending IP addresses don't get marked as spam.
 Do this by adding the addresses to an email whitelist in your Google Admin console.

 When you create an email whitelist for your G Suite account, it affects your entire domain.
 You can’t create email whitelists that apply to specific organizational units.
 See Other settings you might use instead.

 From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.

 Tip: To see Advanced settings, scroll to the bottom of the Gmail page.

 On the left, select the top-level organization, typically your domain.

-Enter the IP address of the incoming mail servers you want to whitelist.
+Enter the IP address of the sending mail servers you want to whitelist.
 To add more than one IP address, enter an IP range in CIDR notation or separate each IP address with a comma.

 At the bottom of the Gmail Advanced settings page, click Save.